oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 Because this specification enables a client application to interact directly with the end user, and the application handles sending any information collected from the user to the authorization server, it is expected to be used only for first-party applications when the authorization server also has a high degree of trust of the client.

-This specification is not prescriptive on how the Authorization Server establishes it's trust in the first-partyness of the application.
+This specification is not prescriptive on how the Authorization Server establishes its trust in the first-partyness of the application.
 For mobile platforms, most support some mechanism for application attestation that can be used to identify the entity that created/signed/uploaded the app to the app store.
 App attestation can be combined with other mechanisms like Dynamic Client Registration {{RFC7591}} to enable strong client authentication in addition to client verification (first-partyness).
 The exact steps required are out of scope for this specification.
 Note that applications running inside a browser (e.g. Single Page Apps) context it is much more difficult to verify the first-partyness of the client.
 Please see {{single-page-apps}} for additional details.

 ## Phishing {#phishing}